apache/mxnet/docs/tutorials/index.md

 #### R

 - [Handwritten Digit Classification](http://mxnet.io/tutorials/r/mnistCompetition.html)
-*A simple example of classifying handwritten digits from the MNIST data set using a MLP and convolutional network*
+*An example of classifying handwritten digits from the MNIST dataset using an MLP and convolutional network*

-- [Classify Real-World Images with Pre-trained Model](http://mxnet.io/tutorials/r/classifyRealImageWithPretrainedModel.html) *An advanced example of using a large pre-trained model to classify the ImageNet data set*
+- [Classify Real-World Images with Pre-trained Model](http://mxnet.io/tutorials/r/classifyRealImageWithPretrainedModel.html) *An advanced example of using a large pre-trained model to classify the ImageNet dataset*

 #### Scala